 Speaking of that lid...

 There's nothing really to see while your chicken is cooking, so if your grill has a cover, make sure you cook with the top down.
-Keeping the cover on makes your grill operate more like an oven.
-It also helps to keep the temperature more consistent and keeps the flames from flaring up.
+Keeping the cover on makes your grill operate more like an oven and also helps to keep the temperature more consistent and keeps the flames from flaring up.

-Make sure you clean off your grill after each use.
-Scrape the grate with a stiff wire brush while it's still fairly warm.
-You can also soak your grate in 1/4 cup of grease-cutting dish soap combined with 1/4 cup of baking soda, for about an hour.
+Yeah, we know the first step was to clean your grill, but you're gonna want to make sure you clean off your grill after each use.
+Scrape the grate with a stiff wire brush while it's still fairly warm, and the gunk will slide off easier.
+You can also soak your grate in 1/4 cup of grease-cutting dish soap combined with 1/4 cup of baking soda for about an hour.
 Then scrub it clean with a wire brush or heavy-duty scouring pad.

 And you'll see personalized content just for you whenever you click the My Feed .